2.1.14 Senior Staff

 This policy describes the unique employment relationship of Senior Staff to the university.
-It further sets forth the process for administrative review of Senior Staff employment disputes.
+It further sets forth the process for administrative review of Senior Staff involuntary terminations (including layoffs).

 Effective July 1, 2015, Senior Staff positions are designated at levels N, O, P, N11, and N99 within the university classification system.
 Only employees in positions designated at level N, O, P, N11, or N99 on or after July 1, 2015 are considered Senior Staff.